-DBS Bank (formerly known as Developmental Bank of Singapore) is the largest bank in Singapore and South East Asia in terms of total assets.
+DBS Bank (formerly Developmental Bank of Singapore) is the largest bank in Singapore and South East Asia in terms of total assets.
 With about 10 million consumer, wealth management and institutional customers, it operates across 18 markets with more than 280 branches, 1,200 ATMs and 26,000 employees.
-The six priority markets are Singapore, Hong Kong, Mainland China, Taiwan, India and Indonesia.
-DBS is a universal bank offering retail and corporate banking, SME banking as well as asset management services.
+DBS is a universal bank offering retail, corporate and SME banking as well as asset management services.
 It was named Bank of the Year and Best Private Bank for Innovation by The Banker; World’s Best Digital Bank and World’s Best Bank for SMEs by Euromoney as well as Safest Bank in Asia and Best Bank in the World by Global Finance.
-In 2018, DBS’s net profit and income reached US$4.1 billion and US$9.7 billion, respectively.
-As of March 31, 2019, DBS Group reported US$411.9 billion in total assets, US$291.3 billion in deposits, US$288 billion in loans and US$35.4 billion in shareholders’ funds.
-The Bank has an AA- and Aa1 credit ratings.
-As at October 8, 2019, DBS Group had a market capitalization of US$46 billion.
+In 2018, DBS’s net profit, income and total assets reached US$4.1 billion, US$9.7 billion and US$403 billion, respectively.
+At December 30, 2019, DBS Group had a market capitalization of US$49 billion.

 Founded in 1932, OCBC Bank (Oversea-Chinese Banking Corp Ltd) is the second-largest bank in Singapore by assets, deposits and loans and the largest by number of employees.
 With over 29,000 staff, it provides a broad array of financial services to more than 5 million banking clients and 4 million insurance policy holders.
 It offers retail, corporate, investment and private banking, transaction banking, treasury and stock broking services, insurance products, wealth management and more.
-OCBC operates in 18 markets through over 600 branches and representative offices.
+OCBC operates in 18 markets through over 600 branches and representative offices including full service branches in Sydney (Australia) and London (the UK), and agencies in Los Angeles and New York (USA).
 It is rated AA-, Aa1 and AA- by Fitch, Moody's and Standard Poor's, respectively.
-As of March 31, 2019, the company had US$346 billion in total assets.

 United Overseas Bank